bikininjas/ubuntu_post_install/README.md

 - Ensure you have Ansible installed: `pip install ansible`
 - Run as a user with sudo privileges.

+- UFW rules for HTTP/HTTPS use port numbers (80, 443) instead of application names because UFW profiles 'http' and 'https' may not exist on all systems.

 ---

 Maintained by bikininjas